michael-lazar/jetforce/README.md

   --hostname HOSTNAME   Server hostname (default: localhost) --dir DIR             Path on the filesystem to serve (default: /var/gemini) --index-file INDEX_FILE
-                        The gemini directory index file [i.e. index.html] (default: index.gmi)
+                        The gemini directory index file (default: index.gmi)

-If the TLS cert/keyfile is not provided, a self-signed certificate will automatically be generated and saved to your temporary file directory.
+If the TLS cert/keyfile is not provided, a self-signed certificate will automatically be generated and saved to your temporary directory.
 ```

 ### TLS Certificates